 Advisory approval of this proposal requires the vote of the holders of a majority of the shares present or represented by proxy and entitled to vote on the matter at the Annual Meeting.
-Unless the Board decides to modify its policy regarding the frequency of soliciting say-on-pay votes, the next scheduled say-on-pay vote will be at the 2023 Annual Meeting of Stockholders.
+Unless the Board decides to modify the frequency of soliciting say-on-pay votes, the next scheduled say-on-pay vote will be at the 2024 Annual Meeting of Stockholders.